almogun9963/Ex3---OOP/README.md

 in every scenario, the porpose of each robot is to collect as many points as he can (every fruit has a diffrent score), in the given time (30 or 60 sec). we give the player to choose between playing manually(the player chooses everything) or playing automaticly(the algorithms chooses everyting).

-for more information pls visit https://github.com/almogun9963/Ex3---OOP/wiki
+for more information please visit https://github.com/almogun9963/Ex3---OOP/wiki